openaps/docs/docs/Log-clean-analyze-with-openaps-tools/using.md

 extra = cgms.ini
 ```

 Again, `pump` was used for `<my_pump_name>` and `cgms` was used for `<my_dexcom_name>`.
-Your pump model should also match your pump.

-Because your pump's serial number also serves as its security key, that information is now stored in a separate ini file (here noted as `pump.ini`) that was created when you created the pump device.
+Because your pump's serial number also serves as its security key, that information is now stored in a separate .ini file (here noted as `pump.ini`) that was created when you created the pump device.
 This makes it easier for sharing the `openaps.ini` file and also for keeping `pump.ini` and `cgms.ini` more secure.
 Be careful with these files.
-Open the pump's ini file now (use the name reported to you in the line labeled `extra` in the `openaps.ini` file).
+Open the pump's .ini file now (use the name reported to you in the line labeled `extra` in the `openaps.ini` file):

 `$ cat pump.ini`